webrecorder/browsertrix/docs/user-guide/archived-items.md

 # Archived Items

 Archived Items consist of one or more WACZ files created by a Crawl Workflow, or uploaded to Browsertrix.
-They can be individually replayed, or combind with other Archived Items in a a [Collection](collections.md).
+They can be individually replayed, or combined with other Archived Items in a a [Collection](collections.md).
 The Archived Items page lists all items in the organization.

 ## Uploading Web Archives